 “When you’re buying from someone who is so closely attached to a company it is essential to build credibility for yourself and keep the lines of communication open,” says Simon.
 “Rather than go it alone, we sought out the services of merger and acquisitions specialists, the Summit Group.
 David Gray, Summit president, was able to help us put together a solid business plan, educate us on the buyout financing process and introduce us to the people who could help make our buyout a reality.”

-One of those people Gray put Simon in touch with was First West Capital vice-president Robert Napoli.
-An expert in subordinated debt and mezzanine financing, Napoli was able to work with Simon and his colleagues to enhance their buyout financing package.
+Gray put Simon in touch with First West Capital, and with their expertise in subordinated debt and mezzanine financing, First West Capital was able to work with Simon and his colleagues to enhance their buyout financing package.

 The financing mix